-Intended outcome Success criteria Improve Literacy and Numeracy Outcomes Disadvantaged students reaching and exceeding their chronological age.
-Diagnostic testing showing that areas such as vocabulary are improved.
-GCSE Outcomes, with a focus on EBacc subjects.
+Intended outcome Success criteria Improve Achievement in Literacy/Numeracy and GCSE Disadvantaged students reaching and exceeding their chronological age.
+Outcomes Diagnostic testing showing that areas such as vocabulary are improved.
 GCSE Outcomes show an improvement in the gap between attainment and progress of our disadvantaged students to our none dis- advantaged students.
 Disadvantaged students to achieve a minimum of -0.2, both above the NA and closing the gap to non-disadvantaged students.
-By the end of our current plan in 2024/25, more of our disadvantaged students enter the English Baccalaureate (EBacc) and our percentage increased to above 50% In the last 3 years this figure was 14% compared against 19%.
-Improve attendance for students eligible for PP The overall absence rate for all students being no more than 4%.
-Maintaining or improving the attendance gap of 2% between disadvantaged and non- disadvantaged students.
-Systems and training ensure wider Academy strategies to support Pupil Premium students Disadvantaged students thoroughly engaged and involved in lessons and wider Academy strategies (Cultural capital).
-As a result outcomes and destinations are strong.
+By the end of our current plan in 2024/25, more of our disadvantaged students enter the English Baccalaureate (EBacc) Improve attendance for students eligible for PP The overall absence rate for all students being no more than 3.5%.
+Maintaining or improving the attendance gap of 3% between disadvantaged and non-disadvantaged students.
+Improve aspirations of students, and their parents, eligible for PP. Disadvantaged students engaged in Wider Academy strategies (Cultural capital).
+As a result, outcomes and destinations are strong.
+Parent and Student View show impact and engagement with parent support interventions and Parents' Evenings attendance high.
+Improve engagement of PP eligible students in their learning by being focused on success.
+Disadvantaged students thoroughly engaged and involved in lessons through quality first teaching.
+As a result, outcomes and destinations are strong.
+Quality assurance processes and student view shows high quality learning consistently in place.